Kenji Higuchi

 Kenji Higuchi (樋口 健二, Higuchi Kenji) has been a professor of photography at several institutions in Tokyo, and an instructor at the Nippon Photography Institute (日本写真芸術専門学校, Nihon Shashin Geijutsu Senmon Gakkō).
 He is the eldest son of a farmer and at the age of 24 took up photography after viewing Robert Capa's famous war photos.
 He published some of the first images of nuclear workers toiling inside a reactor in 1977.
 Higuchi's photos mainly depict people and situations associated with nuclear issues and he won a Nuclear-Free Future Award.

 Higuchi has documented the struggles of radiation victims and, over a half-century, has written 19 books, including The Truth About Nuclear Plants and Erased Victims.
 Since the 2011 Fukushima I nuclear accidents his work has gained more attention.

+From 2013 - Started producing "Mamademo", a team of single mothers.

+Because Higuchi can't use PC.
+Members of Mamademo have been working everything instead of him.

+Mamademo" is an activist team for women's rights, nuclear power, radiation exposure, and environmental protection.
+Mamademo has been producing lectures, photo exhibitions, and collaborative projects with Higuchi, and has been enhancing its website and other social media.
+Kenji Higuchi - Photojournalist who has continued to photograph nuclear power plants and A-bombed workers" on NHK.

+In September 2014, he held his first photo exhibition and lecture in South Korea.
+Invited to give a lecture at the Japan-Korea Nuclear Workshop.

+All since 2013: Creation, management, composition, planning, production, photo panelization, layout, etc. of the website of the activist team "Mamademo" (led by Chieko Uozumi, Aya Hirooka, and Mineko Mokudai - later 1/2History project).
+Uozumi also plans to promote Higuchi's books, photo collections, and achievements to overseas countries, such as the UK, Taiwan, Korea, France, Germany, Poland, etc., and to receive interviews.

+However it has some problems, they completely volunteers, recently Power harassment to them by him is a big problem in Japan.
+Japan has male and female dominance.